pairwinter/generator-tiny/README.md

 *   rootPath/settings/contact/profileApp.js
 *   rootPath/tmpl/settings/contact/profileAppTmpl.html

-##2, set the root path where you place the generated javascript and html files
+##2, set the resources path where you place the generated javascript and html files
-The root path that you place javascript and template file: the default value is the path of command executed.
+The resources path that you place javascript and template file: the default value is the path of command executed.
 ##3, select the type of code that you want to use
 *   standard
 *   dialog